-Whipped up this little rack to do a few things.
+I whipped up this little rack to do a few things.
 First off we wanted it stiff so it has four mounting points instead of a flimsy three like most mass production racks.
-We also didn't want it to stiffen up the fork and wreck the ride.
-The rack is mounted to the canti bosses and the preexisting low rider mounts.
+We also didn't want it to stiffen up the fork and wreck the ride so the rack is mounted to the brake bosses and the preexisting low rider mounts.

 We tried to keep the design simple and elegant.
 It's made of 3/8th aircraft tubing and some aircraft flat strap.
 The strap is used to on the bottom of the rack and drilled and taped for M 5 hardware to secure and support the wood platform.
 I just grabbed some old wood from Salvage Works to make some test panels.
 The customer was planning on making them from scratch, but ended up liking what I made enough to just sand it town and stain it!

 Handle bar bag rack, stuff sack detachable low-riders, and a decaleur for a thread-less stem.
 This rack is made from 5/16th aircraft tubing and features a light mount and wire guides for a generator hub.
 It also has stubby spacing for Paul brakes and their specific double sided rack studs.
 All In all it came out pretty sweet.
 The customer had the whole set up powder-coated flat black.
 Not good for photos.